Pump Aid: History

 Pump Aid was founded in 1998 by three teachers working in a rural primary school in Zimbabwe.
 Two of their pupils fell ill from contaminated water and died.
 These teachers realised the need for health superseded the need for education and so set up Pump Aid to provide wells in rural communities.
 The Zimbabwe government estimates that 10% of that country's rural population now accesses water through pumps supplied by Pump Aid.

 In 2006, Pump Aid began working in Malawi where the bulk of its projects are now based.
 Malawi is the sixth poorest country in the world (by GDP per capita) and is ranked 170 (out of 188) on the UN Human Development Index.
 85% of Malawi's population is engaged in and relies on rain-fed small-scale farming and only 11% of small-scale farmers have access to any form of irrigation.

-In recent years Pump Aid has moved away from simply installing pumps and now sees improved access to water as part of a broader context which includes, hygiene and sanitation, food and nutrition, access to education and economic independence.
-Pump Aid recognises that functionality is a key issue in assuring sustainability and delivering value for money and have adapted their community based approach to meet the functionality challenge.

-Self-supply

-Pump Aid has been trialling a different approach to reducing water poverty called self-supply, through which individuals are encouraged to invest in improvements to their own water supplies.

-Pilot Project

-Pump Aid received funding from UNICEF to pilot this approach in an agricultural district of Malawi called Kasungu and provided intensive support to a group of 25 local entrepreneurs, encouraging them to set up financially sustainable small businesses supplying a range of water products and services to three core markets: households, communities and small-scale farmers.

-The results of the pilot were astonishing and, in barely twelve months of training, by digging wells, installing household pumps and repairing community pumps that had ceased to function, these 25 entrepreneurs delivered improved access to safe water to 21,614 people and had proved that, by the creation of a network of small businesses, pump functionality can be massively improved.
-Pump functionality in their delivery area increased from less than 55% to better than 95% and all this was delivered at a cost of around £12 per individual gaining access to water (including all start-up costs).
-This is less than half the cost of a traditional rural small community water point.

-This programme demonstrated a clear demand for households to own their own water points and for farmers to secure a reliable source of water for irrigation and, among the many accolades it received, it was awarded the International Aid and Development Award at the 2017 UK Charity Awards.